jingconan/gtd-gdocs/README.md

 With GTD, you will be able to focus on what you can do and do it "worry-free".

 With this google app script, you can turn any google doc to a GTD system.
-It adds the following menus to google docs:
+If the current document is a normal document, it will add an **Initialize** option to the menu.

-1. **Initialize**.
-It will change the background and margin of the page, and create a table with three columns.
-The first column stores all the "Actionable" tasks, the second column stores all the "Waiting For" tasks, the third column stores all the "Done" tasks.
+If you click this option, it will change the background and margin of the page, and create a table with four columns.
+The first column stores all the "Actionable" tasks, the second column stores all the "Waiting For" tasks, the third column stores all the "Done" tasks, and the fourth columns stores the "Someday" tasks that have low priority.

+If the documenet has been initialized before, it will add the following options to menus:
-2. **insert task**.
+1. **Insert task**.
 There will be a popup asking you the name of the task.
 After you click okay button, it will insert a table showing the information related to this task.
-Right now, the first cell display the timestamp you create this task, the second cell is a short description, the third cell is the status, the last cell is the # of subtasks (the functionality of subtasks will be implemented later).
 By default, a new task is "Actionable".
-3. **insert comment** You can put any information (context) related to this task as a comment.
+2. **Insert comment**.
+You can put any information (context) related to this task as a comment.
 The upper part of the comment display your user id and the timestamp you create this comment, and you can write your comment in the lower part.
-4. **Mark as Actionable**.
-If you put your cursor in the table with task description, you can click this menu to add the task to the "Actionable" queue.
-5. **Mark as Waiting For**.
-Move a task to "Waiting For" queue.
-6. **Mark as Done**.
-Move a task to "Done" queue.
-7. **Jump to task**.
+3. **Insert task separator**.
+This is to insert a separtor so that different tasks can be separated more visually.
+Of course, you don't have to insert separator between two tasks.
+4. **Jump to task thread**.
+Each task corresponds to a sequence of comment after a task thread header.
 If you put cursor in a task in the summary table and the click this menu, the cursor will jump to the corresponding task thread.
-7. **Show sidebar**.
-It will show a sidebar that displays all the tasks and their timestamps.
-If you want to navigate to the task thread of a task by clicking it in the sidebar.
-You can hide/unhide tasks by clicking the 'Actionable', 'Waiting For' and 'Done'.
-If your document body has a table of content, it will also be displayed in the side bar to faciliate navigation.
+3. **Mark task as**.
+You can change task status to be 'Actionable', 'Waiting For', 'Done' or 'Someday'

 Another useful trick is that when you document becomes very long, you can press Ctrl+f and then input the timestamp to switch conveniently between the task table and the context of the task.

 For more info about GTD, please read [This awesome book by David Allen](http://www.amazon.com/Getting-Things-Done-Stress-Free-Productivity/dp/0142000280).